LIANGQINGYUAN/liangqingyuan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to Qingyuan Liang's home on the web!

+Hi, I’m a Ph.D. student at the School of Computer Science, Peking University.
+My research focuses on building smarter code language models by integrating programming language structures, enhancing model understanding of software evolution, and improving dataset quality for code tasks.

 <h2 style="display:inline"> Education </h2>
 - Ph.D in [Peking University](http://english.pku.edu.cn/), 09/2022~